datagovuk/dgu2/README.md

 ```

 As live-reloading is enabled, any changes you make to ```src/dguweb/web/static/{css,js}``` or ```src/dguweb/web/elm/*.elm``` or ```src/dguweb/web/templates/*.eex``` should be reflected in the browser without reloading or restarting anything.

+## Users

+Until authentication is addressed you must perform a manual step to set up your users in the prototype.

+1. Connect to your new CKAN from the dgu_deploy repository, and register some users and assign to the appropriate organisations.

+2. For each user, visit their user profile and obtain their API keys.
+You may use the UI, or access the public."user" table in the ckan database.

+3. In the dguweb_dev database you need to assign these API keys to users who have registered in the prototype front-end.
+You can do this in the public.users table in the dguweb_dev database.

+Once this is complete, when users log in to the prototype the list of organisations they can manage is retrieved and stored against their connection so that user and permitted organisations are available to the prototype.